Learning and Teaching

 There is an agreed process for gaining approval of activities.
 All activities must address the criteria in the institutional protocol.
 You need to make clear the completion criteria and who will be responsible for verifying the student has completed the activity.

 If you chose to submit an activity to the HEAR, you will complete the relevant forms (information below) and this will then go to panel, who is made up of representatives from across the university.
 The panel will review the activity you propose to ensure it meets the criteria of institutional protocol.
 Satisfactory activities and awards will then be recommended for approval.
 Once approved, the data about the activity will be uploaded to SITS.
-We will add it to the list of approved activities on the “HEAR for Students” page so students can see what they can engage in.
+We will add it to the list of approved activities on the “” page so students can see what they can engage in.

 The approval process only permits prospective activities, so you may not submit for approval, an activity that has already taken place.
 If an activity is taking place, only future students would be eligible to have it recorded on the HEAR on satisfactory completion.